donaldboulton/minimal-mistakes/_posts/2018-06-06-post-Drag-&-Drop-No-Spambots.md

 {% include figure image_path="/assets/images/pages/dragula-logo.png" alt=dragula" caption="Drag and Drop with Drgaula" class="img" %}

-This is a simple 12kb flawless way to defeat spambots.
+This is a simple 13kb .js its init.js and .scss using a simple flawless way to defeat spambots.

-Use a submit button that has to be dragged using dragula to its posting position to post any form.
+Use a submit button that has to be dragged using dragula to its posting position into the form, to post that form.

 No bot or computer can figure this out so spam is defeated, except by jerks comments or reviews based on non-sense.
-Then I just blacklist them in cloudflair and that blocks them from clouflare servers, that will really make there day.
+Then I just blacklist them in cloudflair and that blocks them from cloudflare servers, that will really make there day.

 Yea!
 Goodby recaptcha and honeypots.